This page covers the supporting characters of Wreck-It Ralph.

-- Turbo, in addition to being the name of a Sega arcade game, is basically a knock-off of the marquee chalky-skinned mascot from the Bally/Midway game Rally X.
+- Turbo, in addition to being the name of a Sega arcade game, is basically a knock-off of the marquee chalky-skinned mascot from the Bally/Midway (though it was developed by Namco) game Rally-X.

 - His King Candy persona is one of The Wizard from The Wizard of Oz.
 He comes from another land (his own game), is leading his subjects on through manipulation and usurping the rightful ruler and having their memories locked away (Ozma and Vanellope), the hero comes to him for a favor (in Ralph's case, the medal he got from Hero's Duty), while he asks of something in return that involves the "villain" (Vanellope, which he calls "The Glitch", and smashing her candy car), and is ultimately a fraud hiding behind another image that makes the hero appreciate the things they have in life.
 Heck, there's even some cute allusions with the fact he's ruling over what can be considered Munchkins (the other candy racers) and has Oreo guards which chant in the same fashion as those from the movie.

-- His clothing is somewhat similar to Willy Wonka's, and of course they are both strongly associated with candy and sweets.
+- His clothing is somewhat similar to Willy Wonka's (the Creator/GeneWilder version), and of course they are both strongly associated with candy and sweets.

 - Turbo's suit and helmet look somewhat similar to Kick Buttowski's.